10 Military Moving Tips

 Find an area in your home that’s out of the way and make this your “do not pack” zone.
 This will be where you keep your “first day” box, as well as anything else that you don’t want loaded up, cleaning supplies, the day’s food and water, and other essentials.

-If you’re going the full DIY route, you’ll want to make sure you’ve packed your portable storage container or moving truck for success.
-This involves distributing the weight evenly, packing in tiers, and keeping your heaviest items at the bottom.
+If you’re going the PPM/DITY route, you’ll want to make sure you’ve packed your portable storage container or moving truck for success.
+This involves distributing weight evenly, packing in tiers, and keeping your heaviest items at the bottom.
 Learn more about packing a moving truck or portable storage container.

 8. Stay Connected with Your Moving Company

-Maintain open communication with U-Haul or whatever moving company you choose.
-Confirm delivery dates, addresses, and any specific instructions to avoid complications.
+Confirm delivery dates, current and new addresses, and any specific instructions to avoid complications.
 On the day of the move, be sure to give clear instructions to your movers to keep things running smoothly.
-If you’ve chosen a government-contracted moving company, it’s still recommended you communicate often with the service provider throughout the process and contact your Move Coordinator with any issues.
+If you’ve chosen a government-contracted moving company, it’s still recommended that you communicate often with the service provider throughout the process and contact your move coordinator with any issues.

 9. Keep All Your Receipts

-For PPM movers, it’s crucial that you hold on to all your receipts, whether it’s for moving supplies, lodging, food, or any other travel expenses.
+For PPM movers, you must hold on to all your receipts, whether it’s for moving supplies, lodging, food, or any other travel expenses.
 These will be key to receiving your full reimbursement for your moving expenses.
 You will also need to provide weight tickets.
 If you are moving with U-Box containers, be sure to inform U-Haul that you need weight tickets at the origin location.

 10. Take Care of Yourself and Your Family